JurgenR/aioslsk/docs/source/MESSAGES.rst

 LeaveRoom (Code 15)
 -------------------

 Used when we want to leave a chat room.
-The receive is confirmation
+The receive message is confirmation that we left the room

 :Code: 15 (0x0F)
+:Status: USED
 :Send:
    1. **string**: room_name
 :Receive: